Agency Checklist: How to Create an Actionable Client Onboarding Process

 Once you’ve gathered all the necessary information from the client, it’s time to start putting together a project timeline.
 This timeline should include all the major milestones and deliverables for the project, as well as any deadlines that need to be met.

-Depending on the scope of the project, you may need to put together a team of freelancers or contractors to help with the work.
+Depending on the scope of the project, you may need to build an agency team that can tackle the work.
+If not, get external help from freelancers and contractors.
 SPP can help with that, too—you can easily add and remove team members from the client portal as needed.

 6. Develop a project plan